Little Six (Shakopee) and Medicine Bottle. Trial Documents 1862 - 1865

 Medicine Bottle was the nephew of Chief Medicine Bottle.
 Both Little Six and Medicine Bottle fled to Canada after the Sioux Uprising of 1862, where Major Edwin Hatch kidnapped them in January of 1864.
 They were both brought back to Fort Snelling, where they were tried, convicted of war crimes, and hung.

 Wo-wi-na-pa was the son of Little Crow, who was identified as one of the leaders of the Dakota during the 1862 Uprising.
-Wo-wi-na-pa and Little Crow were attacked while picking berries near Henderson, Minnesota in July of 1863.
+Wo-wi-na-pa and Little Crow were attacked while picking berries near Hutchinson, Minnesota in July of 1863.
 Little Crow was killed in the attack, and Wo-wi-na-pa fled.
 He was captured later that month near Devil's Lake, Dakota Territory.
 He was tried in military court, convicted of war crimes, and sentenced, but later was released.

 Biographical Information found in: Hughes, Thomas.
 Indian Chiefs of Southern Minnesota.
 Mankato, MN, 1927; Carley, Kenneth.
 The Sioux Uprising of 1862.
 2nd ed.
 St Paul: Minnesota Historical Society Press, 1976; Folwell, William Watts.
 A History of Minnesota, 4 vols.
 St Paul: Minnesota Historical Society Press, 1921 - 1930.